kokkos/kokkos-core-wiki/docs/source/usecases/VirtualFunctions.md

 ## But what if I do not really need the V-Tables on the device side?

-There are cases where a lot of the logic of a code is implemented using virtual functions.
-Nevertheless, the performance critical part of the code might not use pointers to base class and dynamic polymorphism to compute a result from data.
-In these cases, the device might not need to have a working virtual function table.
+The performance critical part of a code might not use pointers to base class and dynamic polymorphism to compute a result from data.
+Thus, the device might not need to have a working virtual function table.
 Consider the following example:
 ```c++
 struct Interface
 {